CSCfi/csc-user-guide/docs/apps/virusdetect.md

 ## Available

-*   Puhti-rhel8: 1.7
+*   Puhti: 1.7
 *   Chipster graphical user interface

 ### Usage

-To use VirusDetect in Puhti-rhel8 you first need to load _biokit_ and _virusdetect_ modules.
+To use VirusDetect in Puhti you first need to load _biokit_ and _virusdetect_ modules.
 ```text
 module load biokit
 module load virusdetect